 - 3. Align the notch on the solid-state drive with the tab on the solid-state drive slot. - 4.
-Slide and insert the tab of the solid-state drive into the solid-state drive slot [1]. - 5.
-Tighten the captive screw that secures the thermal plate to the palmrest and keyboard assembly [2].

-6. Replace the single (M2x3) screw that secures the thermal plate to the palmrest and keyboard assembly [3].
+Slide and insert the tab of the solid-state drive into the solid-state drive slot [1,2]. - 5.
+Tighten the captive screw that secures the thermal plate to the palmrest and keyboard assembly [2]. - 6.
+Replace the single (M2x3) screw that secures the thermal plate to the palmrest and keyboard assembly [3].

-- 1. Connect the battery cable to the connector on the system board. - 2.
-Replace the base cover - 3.
-Replace the SD memory card - 4.
-Follow the procedure in after working inside your computer
+- 1. Connect the battery cable to the connector on the system board.

+- 2. Replace the base cover

+- 3. Replace the optical drive assembly

+- 4. Replace the SD memory card

+- 5. Follow the procedure in after working inside your computer